 Specially equipped facilities for students with disabilities are available.
-Students requesting modified housing because of a disability must register with the Access Office for Students with Disabilities in Farber Hall, telephone 229-245-2498.
-The Access Office for Students with Disabilities will notify Housing and Residence Life of any reasonable accommodations required to meet a resident's housing needs.
+Students requesting modified housing because of a disability must register with the Access Office in Farber Hall, telephone 229-245-2498.
+The Access Office will notify Housing and Residence Life of any reasonable accommodations required to meet a resident's housing needs.